ICC Academy: History

 ICCA's facilities includes two ovals, each with ten turf pitches, outdoor turf and synthetic practice facilities, indoor practice facilities including Hawk Eye technology and a cricket-specific gymnasium.
-The opening was delayed until 2009.
-This Academy is planned and Managed by the International Cricket Council (ICC).
+This Academy was planned and is managed by the International Cricket Council (ICC).
 The two cricket grounds are installed with floodlights.

-ICCA was finally opened by Sharad Pawar, President ICC, Alan Isaac, VP, ICC and members of Dubai Sports City in October 2010.
-ICCA was used for the 2014 ICC Under-19 Cricket World Cup.
+The opening was delayed until 2009.
+The ICCA was finally opened by Sharad Pawar, President ICC, Alan Isaac, VP, ICC and members of Dubai Sports City in October 2010.
+The ICCA was used for the 2014 ICC Under-19 Cricket World Cup.